Breakpoint Chlorination and SLAM

 Don't Overlook Cyanuric Acid (CYA)

-High CYA (stabilizer) levels can make shocking ineffective.
-If CYA is too high, consider partially draining and refilling the pool before SLAMing.
+High CYA (stabilizer) holds chlorine back and can make a shock fall flat.
+If your CYA is too high, drain and refill part of the pool to bring it down before you SLAM.

 Pre-Dissolve Granular Chlorine